xpl/ansicolor/README.md

 parsed = color.parse ('foo'.bgBrightRed + 'bar')
 ```

 Will return a pseudo-array of styled spans, iterable with `for ... of` and convertable to an array with spread operator.
-There also exists '.spans' property for obtaining the actual array:
+There also exists `.spans` property for obtaining the actual array:

 ```javascript
 parsed.spans // [{ css: 'background:rgba(255,51,0,1);', text: 'foo' },